triggermains/triggermains.github.io/docs/guides/trigger/quick.md

     Upon entering the battlefield, Trigger gains 5 **Armor Break Rounds**.
 For every 25 **Purge** consumed, Trigger gains 1 additional **Armor Break Round**, up to a maximum of 5 rounds.
 While possessing **Armor Break Rounds**, when Trigger hits a target in **Sniper Stance**, 1 **Armor Break Round** is consumed to deal additional **Electric DMG** equal to 1,200% of Trigger's ATK.
 In addition, this instance of DMG is additionally increased by 50%.
 This effect can trigger once every 0.2s.

     * Huge increase of her on-field damage in Sniper Stance
+    * Do 5 sniper shots for maximum damage
     * Prettier art

 </div>